mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/projects/project-deployments/index.md

 In addition to viewing the current GitOps Sources, you can also view the current Helm Releases that have been deployed.

 On the **Continuous Deployment (CD)** page, select the **Helm Releases** button.
-All of the current Helm Release charts are displayed with their Chart Version and the name of your clusters.
+All of the current Helm Release charts are displayed with their Chart Version and the names of the clusters.
 In this example _daily_ is the name of the current cluster being displayed.

 ![View Current Helm Releases](/dkp/kommander/1.4/img/project-cd-gitops-helm-release-view.png)